karlowaowa/CaptionAI/README.md

-# 🖼️ CaptionAI: A Deep Learning Image Captioning System with TensorFlow and Keras
+# 🖼️ CaptionAI: A Deep Learning Image Captioning System using TensorFlow and Keras

 An AI-powered web application that automatically generates natural language captions for uploaded images using a custom-built deep learning model trained from scratch.